wpernath/ocpdev-book/README.md

-# ocpdev-book
+# GitOps with OpenShift from Scratch

-This is a repository with all the sources for the Book "GitOps with OpenShift from Scratch - Open source CI/CD with OpenShift, ArgoCD and Tekton"
+This is a repository with all the sources for the Book "GitOps with OpenShift from Scratch - Open source CI/CD with OpenShift, ArgoCD and Tekton".

 # Status of the chapters